emilieanthony/dentistimo-documentation/README.md

    3. The system should be fault tolerant
    4. Architectural styles such as Pipe-and-Filter, Publish/subscribe and Client/server are supposed to be combined
    5. The system should not crash

+## Cancelled (Choose not to implement)

+  3. The system should allow the patients to cancel their bookings.
+  17. The system should send a confirmation/rejection message to the user when they cancel a booking.
+  7. The time slots should be visualised (color, symbol etc).

  # Software Architecture